Josh Widdicombe: Career

-Widdicombe began performing live in 2008 and made it to the final of So You Think You're Funny at the Edinburgh Festival Fringe during the same year.
+Widdicombe began performing live in 2008 and made it to the final of the So You Think You're Funny? comedy tournament at the Edinburgh Festival Fringe during the same year.
 In 2009, he co-wrote and performed in the sketch show Superclump, and appeared with James Acaster and Nick Helm.

 In 2010, Widdicombe worked as a contributor for the Dora the Explorer magazine, and in 2011 he performed his debut solo show "If This Show Saves One Life..." at the Edinburgh Festival Fringe, and was subsequently nominated for Best Newcomer by the Foster's Edinburgh Comedy Awards and for the Malcolm Hardee "Act Most Likely to Win a Million Quid" Award.

 In 2012, Widdicombe became a regular on Stand Up for the Week.
 In July that year, he made his debut appearance on Mock the Week.
 He was also a main contributor to Channel 4's daily alternative review of each day's events at the London 2012 Summer Paralympics, The Last Leg with Adam Hills, alongside Adam and Alex Brooker.
 He also appeared on The Last Leg of the Year, the show's end-of-year special.
 In September 2012, Widdicombe appeared on The Million Pound Drop with The Last Leg co-host Brooker.
 The pair won £100,000 for their selected charities.
 His chosen charity was Scope.
 He has pectus excavatum, which he discovered after mentioning it to Christian Jessen on season 11, episode 10 of 8 Out of 10 Cats.

 In 2013, Widdicombe was again a regular on The Last Leg, after Channel 4 renewed the show for nine further episodes, beginning on 25 January 2013.
 A third series started on 31 July 2013, a fourth on 31 January 2014 and a fifth on 1 August 2014.
 In May 2013, Widdicombe was a guest on the second series of Dara Ó Briain: School of Hard Sums with Marcus Brigstocke.
 Following this, he featured as a comedian on The Apprentice spin-off show, The Apprentice: You're Fired!
 In June 2013, he again appeared as a panellist on Mock the Week, featuring on several episodes of the show's 12th series.

 In 2014, Widdicombe appeared again on Mock the Week and on QI, and also made his debut on Have I Got News for You.
 Widdicombe won Celebrity Mastermind broadcast 31 December 2013 with a score of 24, on the specialist subject of his favourite band, Blur.
 His chosen charity was The Lily Foundation.